Learn how to do 80/20 analysis in Excel, and use the 80/20 principle to manage your business, reduce costs and increase your profits.

 If you total the sales column it should equal your gross sales for the year, and the gross profit column should equal your gross profit for the year.

+You should now have manufacturing Pareto charts that are eye-opening.
 If you have never looked at your product sales this way, this step may be an “a-ha! moment” for you.
-You will quickly visualize where most of your sales come from, which you might have intuitively suspected anyway.
+You can quickly visualize where most of your sales come from.
+You might have intuitively suspected some of this but here is actual data.

 Look at what else the data shows you.
 In the example above, we only listed five part numbers so far, but already the top three “10-” series parts make up about 30% of your total sales.
 Ask yourself if there is anything you can do to expand on the success of the 10- series: maybe you should develop more applications, or allocate more marketing dollars.